hamxiaoz/10x-developer/javascript.md

 ```
 - If you query a non-existent array index, you get `undefined`

+Callback is usually: `element, index, array` while `element` is required

 Value
 - **in place** copy itself to itself, [start, end) not including the endIndex: `copyWithin(targetIndex, startIndex, endIndex)`
 - Reverse **in place**:   `Array.prototype.reverse()`